 TGba editor: Change 31.5 WUR duty cycle operation as follows: (Track change on)

 WUR duty cycle operation

-WUR duty cycle operation reduces the required amount of time that a WUR non-AP STA utilizing WUR Mode needs to be in WURx awake state after the PCR component of the WUR non-AP STA enters doze state (see 31.6 (WUR power management procedure)) and allows WUR AP to manage WUR activity in the BSS by scheduling WUR non-AP STA to receive WUR frame at different times.
+WUR duty cycle operation reduces the required amount of time that a WUR non-AP STA utilizing WUR Mode needs to be in WURx awake state after the PCR component of the WUR non-AP STA enters doze state (see 31.6 (WUR power management procedure)) and allows a WUR AP to manage WUR activity in the BSS by scheduling a WUR non-AP STA to receive WUR frames at different times. (#1001)

 A WUR AP shall support WUR duty cycle operation if dot11WUROptionImplemented is true.